(Profile #3 - 1950s)

 The commissioner thus let Miss Kyle go, as she didn’t want to be Catwoman ever again.

-However, Batman pointed out that the CGPD would likely again call on her service as an undercover operative.
+However, Batman pointed out that the GCPD would likely again call on her service as an undercover operative.

 At this point, readers could imagine that Selina would now feature in Batman adventures as undercover police.
 Possibly with vague romantic overtones.